 - Is a vitamin considered a dietary supplement?

-- Can dietary supplements interact with food or medicines that I’m already taking?
+- Can dietary supplements interact with food or medicines that I’m taking?

 - Can dietary supplements cause side effects?